Richardson International eyes $220M investment in Memphis

 After buying Memphis-based Wesson Oil in 2019, family-owned Richardson International Limited – a global leader in agriculture and food processing – plans to invest $220 million in its plant in Midtown Memphis, the Greater Memphis Chamber announced today.

-“It’s been an honor to work with Richardson International as well as the local and state officials involved,” said Emily Poole, Credits & Incentives Consultant at McGuire Sponsel.
+“It’s been an honor to work with Richardson International as well as the local and state officials involved,” said Ben Worrell, Location Advisory Principal at McGuire Sponsel.
 “This is a complex project with various intricate programs to navigate, but the client team and the local economic development partners have helped make this process as seamless as possible.”

 Richardson will retain over 100 jobs and add additional jobs as part of the three-year expansion and modernization project at 1351 Williams Ave., Memphis, TN 38104.